Save the wetland campaign

 Enhancing the network of Ramsar Sites, and of other protected and conserved areas, ensures a conservation framework.

-Other tools are also needed: legal and policy instruments, economic and financial incentives and sustainable production.
+Other tools are also needed: legal and policy instruments, economic and financial incentives, and sustainable practices that use wetland resources.
 Capacity building and encouraging diverse perspectives are both critical to success.
-Knowledge is key, both improving current inventories and research but, critically, also getting better at communicating this to the wider public.
-Investment is essential, from governments and others, recognizing the role that wetlands play as natural infrastructure.
+Knowledge is key, both improving current inventories and research but, critically, also enhanced communication revolving the matter to the wider public.
+Investment into evidence based solutions are therefore essential, from governments and others, recognizing the role that wetlands play as natural infrastructure.

 WSO's Activities and Initiatives

-Eco-labelling and certifications like Friend of the Sea and Friend of the Earth can all help change behaviours to benefit wetland conservation and wise use.
+Eco-labelling and certifications like Friend of the Sea and Friend of the Earth can all help change behaviors to benefit wetland conservation and wise use.
 Consumers who choose to purchase goods with eco-labels or certifications demonstrating that they have been produced in a sustainable manner create a market incentive for sustainable businesses.
-World Sustainability Organization have taken this initiative to help wetland conservation and paving way to sustainable development for increasing human population.
+World Sustainability Organization have taken this initiative to help wetland conservation and paving way to foster sustainable usage of finite resources.

 The WSO has also launched a major Change.org campaign to highlight additional wetlands areas which deserve Ramsar recognition and protection.